aaronbloomfield/ccc/hws/tokens/index.md

 	- Note the first parameter is *just* the filename (`mst3k_foo.jpg`), not the full URI
   	- It should only allow minting by the deployer of the contract
   	- A duplicate URI should cause a reversion
+  	- This *returns* the token ID of the newly minted NFT
 - Implementation of the `supportsInterface()` function for *five* interfaces -- `Context`, the three ERC721 interfaces (`IERC721`, `IERC721Metadata`, and `IERC721full`), and also `IERC165`
   	- Because of the inheritance tree, you will have to specify that it is overriding *all* of the `supportsInterface()` methods; see the lecture slides for details
 - Implementation of `tokenURI()`, which is inherited from `ERC721`